Otomi consists out of multiple projects:

 Otomi Clients is currently used to generate openapi clients for the following applications:

-Otomi API allows for a controlled change of all Otomi Values, based on a configuration scheme.
-Otomi API runs as a container on each cluster running Otomi EE.
-Otomi API is a private GitHub repository.
-When Otomi is configured for EE (and a pull secret is provided) Otomi will pull the Otomi API image.
+Otomi API allows for a controlled change of all Otomi Values, based on a configuration scheme and is the brain of Otomi.
+Otomi API runs as a container on each cluster running.

 Otomi Console is the User Interface of Otomi.
 Otomi Console communicates with Otomi API for reading and changing Otomi Values configuration.
 Otomi Console also offers (via the Otomi Apps option) shortcuts to the UI of the various integrated applications.

 Role based access

 Otomi supports role based access control for Otomi Console and all user and tenant aware applications.
 See KeyCloak for more information.

 - Core applications; applications that operate on the platform-level